 With Uncanny Automator, connecting your WordPress site to Facebook Pages has never been easier.
 Automatically push new posts from your WordPress blog to your Facebook page, or post links and photos to your page when admins or even regular users perform specific actions on your website.

-If you have the free version of Uncanny Automator, you’ll first need to connect your site with a free Uncanny Automator account, which will give you 1,000 free credits to use with Facebook.
+If you have the free version of Uncanny Automator, you’ll first need to connect your site with a free Uncanny Automator account, which will give you 250 free app credits to use with Facebook.
 If you have Uncanny Automator Pro, simply activate your Pro license key to get unlimited usage of the Facebook integration.

 Once you’ve connected your free account or activated your Pro license key, return to the recipe page and click on the Facebook icon.